Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 If an attribute identifier starts with a number, it must be encapsulated with double quotes as well.

-Unlike in Icinga 1.x all attributes within the current object must be terminated with a comma (,).

 ### <a id="differences-1x-2-alias-display-name"></a> Alias vs. Display Name

 In Icinga 1.x a host can have an `alias` and a `display_name` attribute used